Yothri/Flarine/README.md

     * Probably more but I dont remember right now.

 # How to use
 Flarine is currently not in an user-friendly state to setup.
-However if you really want to try it out then have a look at the [Getting Started](https://github.com/Yothri/Flarine/wiki/Getting-Started) Wiki-Page.
+However if you really want to try it out then have a look at the [Flarine Wiki-Pages](https://github.com/Yothri/Flarine/wiki).

 # Status
 * GateServer - 100%